SarahUniverse/.github/profile/README.md

 ## License
 Proprietary Software

 © 2025 SarahUniverse

-This software and its source code are the exclusive property of Sarah.
+This software and its source code are the exclusive property of SarahUniverse.
 No part of this software may be reproduced, distributed, or transmitted in any form or by any means without prior written permission.